Travel Mermaid

 Oak Kitchen and Garden, Port Douglas // Travel Mermaid

-The kitchen is run by Rachael Boon who looks after the garden and her husband Benjamin Wallace who spent most of his career at hatted Thai restaurants in Melbourne.
+The kitchen is run by Rachael Boon, who looks after the garden, and her husband Benjamin Wallace, who spent most of his career at hatted Thai restaurants in Melbourne.

 They grow everything from mangos to kaffir lime trees, Thai eggplants and an array of Southeast Asian herbs, veggies and fruit.
 The setting is intimate and al-fresco in the lush Oak Beach area just outside of Port Douglas.
 They also offer private or group Thai cooking classes for those keen to up-skill and have some fun.